Washington Median Household Income By Age

 To further explore the income distribution and gain insights into financial landscape of Washington when compared to the United States, we analyzed household incomes across various age cohorts and their corresponding income brackets.
 Here, are our key findings:

-• Householder 65 years and over: In the state of Washington, among the over 65 years age group, an impressive 51.77% of households either match or surpass the state of US median income of $74,755.
-These 409,017 households, constituting a significant portion of the Washington state senior population, showcase commendable financial stability compared to the US median income benchmark.
+• Householder 65 years and over: In the state of Washington, among the over 65 years age group, a noteworthy 43.70% of households either match or surpass the state of US median income of $78,538.
+These 333,578 households, constituting notable portion of the Washington state senior population, showcase commendable financial stability compared to the US median income benchmark.

 Things to know